Trump Sues in 3 States, Laying Ground for Contesting Outcome

 “What makes these charades especially pathetic is that while Trump is demanding recounts in places he has already lost, he’s simultaneously engaged in fruitless attempts to halt the counting of votes in other states in which he’s on the road to defeat,” Bates said in a statement.

 Vote counting, meanwhile, stretched into Thursday.
-In every election, results reported on election night are unofficial and ballot counting extends past Election Day.
-But this year, states were contending with an avalanche of mail ballots driven by fears of voting in person during a pandemic.
+Every election, results reported on election night are unofficial and ballot counting extends past Election Day.
+But this year, unlike in previous years, states were contending with an avalanche of mail ballots driven by fears of voting in person during a pandemic.

 Mail ballots normally take more time to verify and count.
 This year, because of the large numbers of mail ballots and a close race, results were expected to take longer.